 If you see a project you like, fill out the screener survey immediately.
 As you might guess, remote studies fill up quicker than in-person ones.

-Respondent will also show you which studies are “over subscribed,” meaning they have more willing participants than they need.
+Respondent also shows you which studies are “over subscribed,” meaning they have more participants than they need.
 Don’t waste your time applying for those.

 When filling out the screener survey, answer questions honestly.